The charity event of the North American Auto Show in Detroit is known as the biggest one-night fundraiser in the United States.

 We spent some time together in groups of friends, including several ping-pong matches with Jes Condray and Angie Rupert.
 But I do remember one occasion where several of us played some version of hide and seek on the golf course at dark.
 My crush continued.
 It took 5 years later for the story to continue.

 In November of 1996 my roommate, Corey, told me someone left a message.
 He said ‘Aaron called’.
 That’s how I heard it anyway.
 When I saw he had listed a 913 area code, I knew…Erin!
 I called her back and we spent some time catching up, and I learned that Erin asked my grandma, Darda, how I was doing and grandma told her to call me and find out, giving her my number.
 Erin and I exchanged e-mail addresses and continued to stay in touch over the next few months.
-In March, I decided to
+In March, I decided it was time to “visit my grandma” back in Kansas over spring break instead of all my other options afforded me.

 **never charged my phone bill until 2 weeks left/etc